- Instructions for Form 1099-MISC - Introductory Material

 Enter an "X" in the checkbox for sales by you of $5,000 or more of consumer products to a person on a buy-sell, deposit-commission, or other commission basis for resale (by the buyer or any other person) anywhere other than in a permanent retail establishment.
 Do not enter a dollar amount in this box.

-If you are reporting an amount in box 7, you may also check box 9 on the same Form 1099-MISC.
+If you are reporting an amount for direct sales of $5,000 or more in box 7, you may also check box 9 on the same Form 1099-MISC.

 The report you must give to the recipient for these direct sales need not be made on the official form.
 It may be in the form of a letter showing this information along with commissions, prizes, awards, etc.